Social Security 2014

-Social Security benefits you and your family because Social Security can help you with your retirement income, provide assistance if you are disabled, and helps provide financial security for your family when you die.
+Social Security benefits you and your family because it can help you with your retirement income, provide assistance if you are disabled, and help provide financial security for your family when you die.

-Social Security is based on the plan that while you work, you pay taxes into the Social Security system, and when you retire - you, your spouse, and your dependent children receive monthly Social Security retirement benefits that are based on your reported earnings.
+Social Security is based on the plan that while you work you pay taxes into the Social Security system.
+When you retire - you, your spouse, and your dependent children receive monthly Social Security retirement benefits that are based on your reported earnings.

 There have been some changes to Social Security benefits and a Cost-of-Living increases for 2014.
 Learn more about the Social Security updates for 2014.

 Due to the current budget situation, the Social Security Administration has announced that have suspended the Request a Social Security Statement.
 You now need to sign up online to get your Social Security Statement.
 To sign up online you will need to create a MY Social Security Account on the Social Security website.
 If you have trouble setting up your online account, you can visit your local Social Security office or call the Social Security toll free number.

 The Social Security Act of 1935 and related laws established several programs with the following goals: